Mongolia

 Achievements

-Primarily, the Government was supported to enhance reporting capacity while harmonizing national legislation with ratified ILO Conventions.
+Primarily, the project collaborated with the Government to enhance national reporting capacity on ratified ILO Conventions.
+In parallel, the project supported efforts to harmonize national legislation with the provisions of these Conventions.
 In this regard, the project provided technical support to the National Tripartite Subcommittee on the Application of International Labour Standards to address comments from the ILO Committee of Experts on the Application of Conventions and Recommendations (CEACR).
 This collaboration facilitated the preparation of comprehensive reports to the ILO.

 Following the approval of Mongolia’s new Labour Law in 2021, support was provided for the development of regulations crucial for its effective enforcement.
 Employing innovative communication strategies, the project produced 18 short videos and 10 comics to disseminate information about key provisions of the Labour Law.
 This initiative significantly enhanced public understanding and engagement via targeted social media campaigns and collaborations with the United Nations Youth Advisory Panel.
 These communication materials are widely used by the government, social partners, and NGOs for broader outreach.